Inspired by Wood: as Interface

 From a Personal Object to a Shareable System

-That question led to TapTap.
+That led to TapTap.

 TapTap is a DIY, open-ended instrument kit based on the same logic as Driftwood.
 There’s no “correct” configuration.
 Users assemble their own surface using a pre-drilled base, curated sticks and materials of different lengths and textures, and modular attachments.